arunabhg/node-express-cicd/README.md

 12.7 If all steps proceed without any error, connection with GitHub is successful.
 Move to last step.

-### Step 13 - Test Deployment
+### Step 13 - Test the Deployment

-12.1 Go back to the EC2 instance & copy it's public IP.
+13.1 Go back to the EC2 instance & copy it's public IP.

-12.2 Check if it's running fine on port 3000.
+13.2 Check if it's running fine on port 3000.

-12.3.
+13.3.
 Again commit some changes in your code and check if the CI/CD process is successful, from GitHub Actions to CodeDeploy.

-12.4 Check if your changes are visible in the public IP for port 3000.
+13.4 Check if your changes are visible in the public IP for port 3000.

-12.5 For every change you commit to your repo, it should be visible in a few minutes in the public IP.
+13.5 For every change you commit to your repo, it should be visible in a few minutes in the public IP.

-12.6.
-If everything goes fine, you have created a CI/CD pipeline for your application.
+13.6.
+If everything goes fine, you have created a working CI/CD pipeline for your application.

 ## Fix AWS CodeDeploy Failures <a name = "fixes"></a>